aws/amazon-neptune-for-graphql/README.md

 `neptune-for-graphql --input-schema-file `<*your-graphql-schema-file*>` --create-update-aws-pipeline --create-update-aws-pipeline-name` <*your-new-GraphQL-API-name*>` --create-update-aws-pipeline-neptune-endpoint` <*your-neptune-database-endpoint:port*>  ` --output-resolver-query-https`

 #### References:
-- [here](https://github.com/aws/amazon-neptune-for-graphql/blob/main/doc/todoExample.md) an example using a TODO GraphQL schema, showing the outputs of the utility.
+- [here](https://github.com/aws/amazon-neptune-for-graphql/blob/main/doc/todoExample.md) is an example using a TODO GraphQL schema, showing the outputs of the utility.
 - If you are wondering which AWS resources the utility is creating, look at the section below.
 - To customize the GraphQL schema, look at the section below.